matthewmacleod/evolvr/Readme.md

-Evolve
+Evolvr
 ======

 Introduction
 --------------

-The evolve project goal is to create a massively parallel machine learning package which utilizes
+The evolvr project goal is to create a machine learning package which utilizes
 * various general machine learning techniques
 * and applies them to solve bioinformatic problems